CaerulaV/Classic_Minecraft_Clone-Re/index.md

         				textureCoords.push(new Float32Array([ offsetX, offsetY, offsetX + s, offsetY, offsetX + s, offsetY + s, offsetX, offsetY + s ]))
         			}

-        			// Set all of the textures into 1 big tiled texture let n = 0
+        			// Set all of the textures into 1 big texture let n = 0
         			for (let i in textures) {
         				if (typeof textures[i] === "function") {